doko-desuka/plugin.program.orderfavourites/README.md

 When you run the add-on it will show all of your favorites on a dialog.
 You select one item, and then select again where you want to put that item.
 Do this until you've reorganized all the items you want and then click the "Save & Close" button to commit your changes (you can also hit "Reset" to undo your changes and start over).

+This add-on is archived.
+Feel free to fork and modify it, the code is public domain.

-Install it from [this zip here](https://github.com/doko-desuka/doko.repository/raw/master/plugin.program.orderfavourites/plugin.program.orderfavourites-1.0.4.zip) or from [my repository](https://github.com/dokoab/doko.repository/releases) to get automatic updates.
+Install it from [this zip here](https://github.com/doko-desuka/doko.repository/raw/master/plugin.program.orderfavourites/plugin.program.orderfavourites-1.0.4.zip) or from [my repository](https://github.com/dokoab/doko.repository/releases).

 ![icon](https://github.com/doko-desuka/plugin.program.orderfavourites/raw/master/icon.png)